team-commitment-issues/team_commitment_issues-SOEN341_Project_W25/README.md

 ✔️ User Presence & Status
 ✔️ Emoji support
 ✔️ Message quoting functionality
+✔️ Media sharing with on site editing (Feature)
+✔️ Auto-Translation of messages (Feature)

 Future Sprint features will be added as the project progresses.